Silvestre (film): Plot

 By now the nobleman had gone missing, kidnapped, and the king (a, mostly voice, cameo by the director João César Monteiro) orders his hosts to march on in the search of Don Rodrigo and the fight against his enemies.
 Against her sister's warnings, Sílvia poses as a knight called "Silvestre" to save him.
-During the war, "Silvestre" grows near to her Alferes (a rank equivalent to the ancient French-inspired continentel European fourier or the Anglo-Saxon colour sergeant or Ensign (rank)/ensign (Xosé Maria Straviz).
+During the war, "Silvestre" grows near to her Alferes (a rank equivalent to the ancient French-inspired continental European fourier or the Anglo-Saxon colour sergeant or ensign (Xosé Maria Straviz).
 After an injury, the Alferes discovers her gender.
-Despite her father not being found, she returns to female civilian life to court and is now in love with her former host commanding officer.
+Despite her father not being found, she returns to female civilian life at court and is now in love with her former host commanding officer.
 A stranger comes to court, introducing himself as the scion of a long outcast courtly line, Don Raimundo Montenegro, introducing himself as middleman to negotiate Don Rodrigo's release in exchange for "the warrior maiden's" hand in marriage.
 Sílvia accepts and in the ceremony, again by her father, mid feasting, Susana reveals to Don Raimundo the severed hand, unmasking him as the same (undead entity?) who took the form of the pilgrim and the knight.
 In trying to attack Sílvia, the Alferes saves her life, allowing them a happy ending in which they walk away from the remainder of the feast participants and walk into some sort of astral plane.